TV Trivia: The Honeymooners

 All episodes of The Honeymooners were filmed live in front of a Manhattan studio audience of 1,000.
 The show started losing ground in 1956 to The Perry Como Show and Jackie Gleason/CBS mutually agreed to end it’s run, although creator & producer Gleason periodically revived The Honeymooners characters as sketches within his own/revived television shows (The Jackie Gleason Show; Jackie Gleason and His American Scene Magazine); and periodic specials, until it was finally laid to rest in 1978.

-The sole surviving cast member of The Honeymooners today, 94-year-old senior Joyce Randolph attributes the secret to her longevity as "Do things that you love to do."
+The sole surviving cast member of The Honeymooners as of February 2022, 97-year-old senior Joyce Randolph attributes the secret to her longevity as “Do things that you love to do.“

 A1.
 Ralph Kramden usually bellowed “Norton!” at the top of his lungs.

 (Pert Kelton 1942 Photo: NBC Radio)

 A2.
 Actress Pert Kelton portrayed Alice Kramden in the first 7 episodes of The Honeymooners that aired first on Cavalcade of Stars, later The Jackie Gleason Show.
 It has been surmised that Kelton was replaced by Audrey Meadows as Alice when the show moved to CBS, because her husband Ralph Bell was blacklisted at the time, negatively affecting her career.

 Born on October 14, 1907 (some reports say 1906) in Great Falls, Montana into a family of performers, Pert Kelton was on stage at the early age of 3.
 As a pre-teen she was a solo vaudeville act, and began appearing in Broadway musicals in 1925.